 The infrastructure that closes the gap is not an extension of what current vault products provide.
 It is a new layer entirely.

-Next in this series: The Conflict of Interest Problem at the Heart of DeFi Vault Design (soon out).
+Next in this series: The Conflict of Interest Problem at the Heart of DeFi Vault Design.

 A DeFi vault allocates capital according to a curator's strategy and executes rebalances automatically through a smart contract.
 Institutional-grade vault infrastructure adds a protection layer above that execution environment: pre-execution mandate validation that checks every transaction against the client's parameters before settlement, an exportable compliance log that produces an audit-compatible record of every execution decision, and contractually defined role separation between the curator, the operator, and the infrastructure provider.
 These are not enhancements to the vault product.
 They are a separate infrastructure function.